Heliogen Inc. (HLGN) Shares Up Despite Recent Market Volatility

-Heliogen Inc. (NYSE: HLGN)’s stock price has increased by 4.41 compared to its previous closing price of 0.25.
-Nevertheless, the company has seen a gain of 6.20% in its stock price over the last five trading days.
+The stock price of Heliogen Inc. (NYSE: HLGN) has surged by 20.60 when compared to previous closing price of 0.25, but the company has seen a 20.60% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Heliogen Inc. (NYSE: HLGN) Right Now?